 “Seeing people grow and win was the best part of my job,” she says, “I found myself being in weird and productive coaching moments with managers and clients that weren’t about the technical aspects of work, but about management and leadership.”

 “Coaching, talent engagement, leadership development, diversity program management,” she says, “I was doing what I do now for “free” while also being a VP Media Director.
 I was literally doing two jobs, and eventually decided to make a career move.”
 With the full support of DigitasLBi, she essentially created her role out of what she was naturally adding to and getting from the company.

-“I feel like my goal in this career life is help change the industry in terms of access for diverse talent,” says Ronnie, “I feel that is my purpose, to knock down doors and provide influence to advance access for diverse talent.”
+“I feel like my goal in this career life [a term she uses because she believes you have many career lives] is help change the industry in terms of access for diverse talent,” says Ronnie, “I feel that is my purpose, to knock down doors and provide influence to advance access for diverse talent.”
 She opened a career coaching practice this past year because there are more people she hopes to reach outside of her corporate office doors.
 Her coaching practice is not just targeted to diverse talent, but also those who can hire them and exposed them to critical career opportunities and experiences, no matter their gender, age or industry.

 Beyond the office walls